Select a Topic

 How can I add other content to the Hiking Project map?

-In addition to GPS tracks, you can also add the following items to the map:
+In addition to GPS tracks, you can also add the following items to the map through the website:

 - Photos: We love photos with action shots of people (and dogs), scenic vistas and interesting features along the trail.
 Clear photos that showcase the trail are also useful.
 Try to avoid selfies, groups standing around or any signs, parking lots or maps.
 Photos should be least 600x600 pixels and preferably high resolution.
 If you can use a GPS-enabled camera to geotag the location of your photo this will help ensure your photo is correctly located on the map when you upload it.
 If your photos aren’t geotagged, you can manually position the photo on the map by zooming in to the correct location on the map when you upload your photo.
 Add a short, descriptive caption and a star rating, and then save to submit the photo.